Make Your Office Eco-Friendly

 - Toner cartridges can be recycled through the duplication center.

 - If you have batteries to recycle, you can tape the terminals with duct or packing tape or put individually in a small plastic bag.
+Cell phones should also be put into plastic bags and can be collected along with batteries.
 Collect them in your office until you have 20 or 30, and then contact environmental health and safety for pick-up.

-- Artifical light accounts for over 40% of electricity use in office buildings.
-Use natual light when you can and turn off lights when leaving a room.
+- Artificial light accounts for over 40% of electricity use in office buildings.
+Use natural light when you can, and turn off lights when leaving a room.

 - At the end of the day, turn off all office equipment, including computers, copiers, and printers.